What is Customer Focus?

 A customer persona is a realistic description of a typical customer using your product or service.
 It includes demographic details like age, location, occupation, and psychological pointers like likes, dislikes, and pain points.

 Everyone in the business can use an accurate customer persona to understand customers better and solve specific problems.
-Customer data collected from different sources, like live chat conversations, social media, or analytical tools, can help customer persona creation.
+Customer data collected from different sources, like live chat conversations, social media, CRM, or analytical tools, can help customer persona creation.

 4. Pay Attention to Customer Preferences